basicai/artwork/README.md

 # xtreme1 Related Logos and Artwork
-In this repo, we provide Feathr artwork in 2 standard formats (png/svg), 3 versions (horizontal/stacked/icon) and 3 colors (colored/black/white).
+In this repo, we provide xtreme1 artwork in 2 standard formats (png/svg), 3 versions (horizontal/stacked/icon) and 3 colors (colored/black/white).

 <table class="logos-table">